ashsmith/ashsmithio/_posts/magento2/2015-08-17-magento-2-module-from-scratch-p3-databases.md

 Remember in `etc/module.xml` we defined the `setup_version`?
 Well, this is what is used to tell Magento 2 which version our module is currently at, and will decide if upgrade or setup scripts need to be run.

-When you first install your module and run `bin/magento setup:db-schema:upgrade` our Setup script will be ran, and a record inserted into a table called `setup_module`, which is the same as the `core_resource` table from Magento 1.x.
+When you first install your module and run `bin/magento setup:upgrade` our Setup script will be ran, and a record inserted into a table called `setup_module`, which is the same as the `core_resource` table from Magento 1.x.

 So let's create our Setup class to install our database!